vipshop/redis-migrate-tool/README.md

 ## WARNING

-Before run this tool, make sure your source redis machines have enough memory to generate rdb files.
+Before run this tool, make sure your source redis machines have enough memory allowed at least one redis generate rdb file.

-If your source machines have no enough memory to generate rdb files at one time, you had better set threads small in the rmt.conf.
+If your source machines have large enough memory allowed all the redis generate rdb files at one time, you can set 'source_safe: false' in the rmt.conf.

-For example, if your source redis are all in one machine, and this machine only has free memory to generate one rdb file, you had better set threads to 2(one to read from source, anther to write to target) in the rmt.conf file.

 ## Configuration